 Midday is generally too hot for outdoor activities, apart from swimming, so most people find they need to plan around this and get out and about in the earlier part of the morning or the later part of the afternoon.

 Medical facilities for children in Kuala Lumpur

 Kuala Lumpur is home to good quality hospitals, many of which have excellent reputations.
 Most expats use paediatricians based in these hospitals for their children’s immunisations and health needs.
-In-patient and antenatal and postnatal care is also excellent.
-As with many things, word-of-mouth is often the best way to find a practitioner.
+In-patient, antenatal and postnatal care are also excellent here.
+Word-of-mouth is often the best way to find a practitioner in the country.

 Parent networks in Kuala Lumpur

 There are many parent networks in Kuala Lumpur that can be valuable sources of information and support for expat families.
 Ibu Family Resource Group is a popular organisation that connects parents of local and expat children through playgroups, seminars and support groups.
 Many expat groups also have affiliated playgroups and parent networks.
 A lot of expat families live in condos, and these also provide excellent opportunities for meeting other parents and families from all over the world.

 Challenges for families in Kuala Lumpur